Table of contents

 What’s more, individual information is available simply by approved individuals.

 Blockchain monitors the integrity of health records while demonstrating a single point of truth.
-Doctors, hospitals, clinics, diagnostic centers, and laboratories can all request patient information that has a history of origin and keep it secure from other threats.
+Doctors, hospitals, clinics, diagnostic centers, and laboratories can request patient information with a history of origin and keep it secure from other threats.